LaunchCodeEducation/intro-to-programming-csharp/src/assignments/html-me-part2.rst

 CSS Normalization or CSS Reset (Optional):
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 If you want a CSS challenge, add a normalization or reset stylesheet.
-#.
-Normalization and Reset CSS are two differnt approaches to dealing
-   with built-in browser settings which can skew your CSS in a browser window.
+   Normalization and Reset CSS are two different approaches to dealing with built-in browser settings which can skew your CSS in a browser window.
    `CSS Reset vs Normalization <https://frontend.turing.edu/lessons/module-1/reset-vs-normalize.html>`_ is a great article that addresses these two approaches and the rationale behind each.